 Why did the Star Wars Prequels Use so Much CGI?

 Although Star Wars movies are often people’s favorite films even today, they still receive a lot of criticism.
 The Star Wars prequels – Star Wars: Episode I – The Phantom Menace, Episode II – Attack of the Clones, and Episode III – Revenge of the Sith are often put on blast because of the CGI.
-But why did the filmmaker George Lucas decide to use so much SCI for these particular films?
+I mean, CGI is one of the great things we got thanks to technology, just like smartphones, or online casinos where we can use the greenplay Bonus Code.
+However, CGI can sometimes be a horrible mistake – But why did the filmmaker George Lucas decide to use so much SCI for these particular films?

 Is there that much CGI?

 CGI is in every sci-fi film today – they practically wouldn’t exist without it.
 However, Star Wars prequels made a mistake of using CGI too much.
 The first prequel the Phantom Menace of 1999 is the one that receives the majority of the criticism, which isn’t that surprising when you know that the only scene in the film to not feature any kind of digital tempering is the one where dioxis gas is released on Qui-Gon and Obi One Kenobi.